 Mochi Daifuku Cooking Tips

-- Try washing your hands with cold water or liberally dust them with starch before handling the dough to reduce sticking.
+- To reduce sticking, try washing your hands with cold water or liberally dusting them with starch before handling the dough.

 - Use cooking utensils, like rubber spatulas, to handle the dough as much as possible.

-- Be careful not to pull at the dough pieces because it exposes sticky surfaces and makes your job tougher.
+- Be careful not to pull at the dough pieces because it exposes sticky surfaces and makes your job more challenging.

 - Extracts and food colouring can add variety and aesthetic appeal to your daifuku.
 Start with a drop or two to avoid going too bold.